 The purpose of this elective course is to provide students with an opportunity to participate in an American Heart Association approved ACLS provider course.
 The course is designed for healthcare providers who either direct or participate in the management of acute cardiopulmonary arrest or other cardiovascular emergencies.
 Through didactic instruction and interactive participation in simulated case studies, students will be able to enhance their skills in the recognition and intervention of cardiopulmonary arrest, immediate post-cardiac arrest, acute arrhythmia, stroke, and acute coronary syndromes (ACS).

-Community Health Nursing is a required course taught online that focuses on the knowledge and skill competencies required for community/public health nursing practice.
-Educational and experiential learning experiences are community-based, community-oriented, and population-focused.
+Community Health Nursing is a required course that focuses on the knowledge and skill competencies required for community/public health nursing practice.
+Educational and clinical experiences are community-based, community oriented and population focused.
 Health promotion, risk reduction and management, and disease prevention for individuals, families, and populations in community settings are emphasized.
-The course also emphasizes the knowledge and practice of illness and disease management in non-institutional environments.
+The course also emphasizes knowledge and practice of illness and disease management in non-institutional environments.
 (Theory and Experiential Learning Experiences).

 This required course focuses on leadership theory and management functions essential to professional nursing.
-It serves as a capstone honors course for the traditional BSN nursing program.
-Essential skills are communication, interprofessional collaboration, negotiation, delegation, coordination, evaluation of interdisciplinary work, and the application of evidence-based practice models.
-Clinical experiences focus on the enactment of the professional nurse role in a concentrated practicum which requires a culmination of knowledge and skill while in the nursing program.
-Leadership and management principles and clinical judgment skills are applied as students enhance direct care delivery skills, critical thinking, and decision-making.
+Essential skills include communication, interprofessional collaboration, negotiation, delegation, coordination, evaluation of interdisciplinary work, and the application of evidence-based practice models.
+Leadership and management principles are applied through clinical experiences that emphasize the professional nurse’s role in delivering compassionate, patient-centered care in acute care settings.
+Students will develop clinical judgment, critical thinking, systems-thinking, and decision-making skills, integrating patient safety protocols and education strategies.
+Clinical experiences will foster accountability, self-reflection, and professional growth, preparing students to lead within complex healthcare environments.
+Although prehospital emergency care hours are available, they are not required.
+Students will also explore advocacy for equitable care through leadership practices that address social justice principles in healthcare delivery.
 For Nursing students enrolled in the Honors College, this course can fulfill the Honors Capstone requirement but requires negotiation with the faculty of the course, and approval of the Honors College, to determine the criteria for earning honors credit in addition to other course requirements.
 Examples of projects that meet Honors Capstone requirements might include a scholarly paper on a chosen topic, data collection and graphic reports on the leadership project topic, and/or a leadership/management problem analysis on the clinical unit.
-(Theory and laboratory).